 Only In The West, Only In Asia

 Contrary, many Westerners criticize the Buddhist Commentaries and Abhidhamma which are the footnote explanations for the Suttas.
-While some points may seem counterintuitive, they were based on a time and culture over 2000 years ago.
-It is hard to judge impartially, especially for a Westerner who grew up and lives abroad.
-Enlightenment in itself is counterintuitive too.
-It goes against our natural tendencies.
+While some points may seem counter-intuitive, they were based on a time and culture over 2000 years ago.
+It is hard to judge impartially, especially for a Westerner who grew up and lives very far away in time and space.

 And this is just about modern devices.
 The old scriptures talk about “Water Pots For Toilets” and Western people think they are for flushing toilets, but there were no flush toilets back then.
 They think, “Oh this is for flushing the toilet,” even though there were no flush toilets in the forest monasteries.
 They were used for the same purpose as mentioned above with a water bowl and smaller bucket used inside which is still used in Asia today.
 We have monk rules about how the water bowl should be stored upside down so it won’t collect water and rust or get moldy (if plastic).
 So it is easy to make mistakes, especially for Westerners.
 That is why the Westerners and Modern Asians are quick to incorrectly judge the commentaries.